info-201a-sp20/final-project-stevenzy-1836736/README.md

 ## Domain of Interest
 - Our domain of interest is related to college.
 One reason that we are interested in this topic is because we are college students ourselves and we care the most with this domain.
-And the related data driven projects we chose are all involved with our daily lives.
+And the related data driven projects we chose are all involved within our daily lives.
 - Other data driven projects related to our domain of interest are tuition of college students, information of college basketball, and college majors.
 - https://www.kaggle.com/jessemostipak/college-tuition-diversity-and-pay
 https://www.kaggle.com/andrewsundberg/college-basketball-dataset
 https://www.kaggle.com/fivethirtyeight/fivethirtyeight-college-majors-dataset
 - In the college tuition project, the data shows information about different colleges, including their state, cost of room and board, in-state and out-of-state tuitions, and so on.
-In the college basketball project, the data shows the college who plays the basketball, the number of games they played, the number of games they won, and so on.
+In the college basketball project, the data shows the college students who plays the basketball, the number of games they played, the number of games they won, and so on.
 In the college major project, the data shows the major category, number of enrollment, unemployment rate, employment rate, and so on.
 - Which college has the highest tuition?
 Which college has the highest rate of win?
 Which majors' employment rates are higher than food science?